 There are loads of genres among media texts, but rarely do you find fans like those of steampunk.
 It’s not just the books and comics that enthrall them, but the world itself.
-People interact with the steampunk world; you don’t go to conventions dressed up as characters you like but rather a character you create from
+People interact with the steampunk world; you don’t go to conventions dressed up as characters you like but rather a character you create from Credit: Jennifer S. Johnsonscratch and pretend to be.

 It’s interactivity of the world, and the fans’ willingness to take part be they four or ninety, that has quickly made this a main stream science fiction subgenre and will ensure it’s existence in the future.
 I don’t know of any other community that holds immersive conventions, where you stay in character all weekend and the hotel and staff are dressed up to play along.